A Brief Yet In-Depth Survey of Deep Learning-Based Image Watermarking: A Brief Yet In-Depth Survey of Deep Learning based Image Watermarking

 \section{A Brief Yet In-Depth Survey of Deep Learning based Image Watermarking}

 This section discusses the integration of deep neural networks in contemporary deep learning-based image watermarking, explaining the adaptation of traditional watermarking processes within this advanced framework.
 The modern deep learning-based image watermarking approaches are architectured akin to their traditional counterparts, encompassing transformation, watermark embedding, and extraction phases.
 For a structured analysis, we classify current deep learning-based techniques into three distinct categories based on the roles of deep learning in various papers: (1) Embedder-Extractor Joint Training, (2) Deep Networks as a Feature Transformation, and (3) Hybrid methods.
+In order to provide a clear and concise overview of each category, Table~\ref{tab:method_overview} acts as a navigational guide.
+Each category is outlined, with its key features, requirements, and potential drawbacks listed.